If you like Rise® Breakfast Bars, I think you’ll love these Pumpkin Seed Power Bars. Plus a $3.00 gadget that gives you perfectly square power bars.

 - Does include nuts, but you can easily make it a nut-free bar by using more pumpkin seeds in place of the nuts (I was running low on pumpkin seeds so had to throw in the nuts).

 I’ve only made these in the dehydrator.
-You could probably bake them in the oven at the lowest setting (at or below 170˚F) for a couple of hours and see if that works.
+Some of you have tried them in the oven at a low temperature for a couple of hours and they did not hold together.
+So dehydrator is the way to go.

 Oh and the trick to the perfectly rectangular bars?
 An inexpensive musubi sushi rice press.
 Find one at your Asian grocery store or here on Amazon for under $3.00.